react-native-google-signin/google-signin/README.md

 #### - `statusCodes`

 These are useful when determining which kind of error has occured during sign in process.
 Import `statusCodes` along with `GoogleSignIn`.
-Under the hood these constants are derived from native GoogleSignIn error codes and are platform specific and can be changed.
+Under the hood these constants are derived from native GoogleSignIn error codes and are platform specific.
 Always prefer to compare `error.code` to `statusCodes.SIGN_IN_CANCELLED` or `statusCodes.IN_PROGRESS` and not relying on raw value of the `error.code`.

 Name | Description
 --- | ---